center-for-threat-informed-defense/summiting-the-pyramid/docs/introduction.rst

 The Pyramid of Pain [#f1]_ has been used by detection engineers to determine the cost or “pain” it would cause an adversary to evade defenses that are effective at that level of the pyramid.
-Starting at the bottom, changing indicators of hash values, IP addresses, and domains are trivial for an adversary to change and continue their attack.
+Starting at the bottom: hash values, IP addresses, and domains are trivial for an adversary to change and continue their attack.
 Indicators further up the pyramid are more difficult for an adversary to change and consume more time and money.
 Tactics, Techniques, and Procedures (TTPs), such as those in MITRE ATT&CK®, are at the top of the pyramid because they are the most costly to change.

 .. figure:: _static/pyramid_of_pain.png
    :alt: Pyramid of Pain - Created by David Bianco